U.S. economy grows 3 per cent in third quarter on inventories, trade

 INVENTORY BOOST

 Businesses accumulated inventories at a $35.8-billion pace in the third quarter in anticipation of strong demand.
-As a result, inventory investment contributed 0.73 percentage point to third-quarter GDP growth, after adding just over a tenth of a percentage point to growth in the prior period.
+As a result, inventory investment contributed 0.73 percentage point to third-quarter GDP growth, after adding just over a tenth of a percentage point to output in the prior period.

-Exports increased at a 2.3 per cent rate in the third quarter, while imports fell at a 0.8 per cent pace.
-That left a smaller trade deficit, leading to trade adding 0.41 percentage point to GDP growth.
+While export growth slowed, that was eclipsed by the steepest pace of decline in imports in three years, leaving a smaller trade deficit, which added four-tenths of a percentage point to GDP growth.
 Trade has contributed to output for three quarters in a row.

 Hurricanes Harvey and Irma, which hurt incomes and undercut retail sales in August, crimped consumer spending in the third quarter.
 Growth in consumer spending, which accounts for more than two-thirds of the U.S. economy, slowed to a 2.4 per cent rate following a robust 3.3 per cent pace in the second quarter.

+The Fed's preferred inflation gauge, the personal consumption expenditures (PCE) price index excluding food and energy, increased at a 1.3 per cent rate.
+That followed a 0.9 per cent pace of increase in the second quarter.

-The storms also weighed on investment in nonresidential structures like oil and gas wells.
-Spending on mining exploration, wells and shafts grew at a 21.7 per cent rate, decelerating from the second-quarter's 116.3 per cent pace.
+With inflation rising, income at the disposal of households increased at a 0.6 per cent rate, braking sharply from the second-quarter's strong 3.3 per cent pace.

-As result, spending on residential structures fell at a 5.2 per cent pace in the third quarter after rising at a 7.0 per cent rate in the second quarter.
+Investment in nonresidential structures fell at a 5.2 per cent pace in the third quarter, the biggest drop in nearly two years, as spending on mining exploration, wells and shafts grew at only a 21.7 per cent rate, a sharp decelerating from the second-quarter's 116.3 per cent pace.
+Spending on nonresidential structures rose at a 7.0 per cent rate in the second quarter.

 Investment in homebuilding, which was already undermined by land and labor shortages, also took a hit from Harvey and Irma.
 Spending on residential construction declined at a 6.0 per cent rate, contracting for a second straight quarter.